 Fifteen years ago, there was only one vaccine candidate in the clinical trial pipeline.
 Since then, Aeras has helped develop 9 TB vaccine candidates and conducted over 35 Phase 1-2b clinical trials.
-Of the 12 vaccine candidates currently in human clinical trials globally, four are supported by Aeras.
+Of the 13 vaccine candidates currently in human clinical trials globally, three are supported by Aeras.

-We expect results from two current clinical trials in the first half of 2018: The first is evaluating the ability of Sanofi Pasteur vaccine candidate H4:IC31 and BCG to prevent sustained infection (POI) in adolescents in a high TB-burden setting.
+Aeras recently published results from an innovative prevention of infection (POI) trial evaluating the ability of Sanofi Pasteur vaccine candidate H4:IC31 and BCG to prevent sustained infection in adolescents in a high TB-burden setting.
 POI is a new study design that can be used to evaluate the biologic effect of a candidate before advancing to larger, longer and more costly prevention of disease studies.
-Primary results from another novel late-stage clinical trial for GSK vaccine candidate M72/AS01E testing prevention of disease are expected to follow.
+Primary results from another novel late-stage clinical trial for GSK vaccine candidate M72/AS01E testing prevention of disease are expected soon.

 Continuing to explore a diverse range of vaccine candidate types will be critical to success since scientists don’t yet fully understand what type of immune response will protect people from TB.
 Each study conducted offers an unprecedented opportunity to apply learnings to optimize TB vaccine development.

 Advancing the understanding and speed of TB vaccine science

 Aeras follows globally developed criteria for selecting, assessing and advancing only the most promising vaccine candidates through the research and development pipeline, which helps ensure the best stewardship of the limited funds available for TB vaccine development.
 Further steps taken by Aeras to accelerate vaccine development include: